 - One semester psychology

-- One semester statistics (business and economic statistics do not fulfill this requirement)
+- One semester statistics (must include probability, business and economic statistics do not typically fulfill this requirement)

-Required for students for whom English is not their first language.
+Required for applicants for whom English is not their first language, unless baccalaureate studies were completed in English at a regionally accredited institution in the US or Canada.
+We accept both the Test of English as a Foreign Language (TOEFL) and the International English Language Testing System (IELTS).
 TOEFL minimum score of 600 on the paper-based test or 100 on the internet-based test or a 7.5 for the IELTS is required.
+Scores must be no more than two years old.
 Our TOEFL code for score submission is C460.

 Work and Volunteer Experience

-Some examples include shadowing or interviewing genetic counselors, working as a genetic counseling assistant, completing an internship with a genetic counselor, or attending genetic counseling interest events/workshops.
-Please be sure these experiences are described in your application.
+Some examples include shadowing or interviewing genetic counselors, working as a genetic counseling assistant, engaging with online/remote learning modules about genetic counseling, or attending genetic counseling interest events/workshops in person or virtually.
+Please be sure these experiences are listed in your résumé.
 For events offered through Columbia, visit here.

 Letters of Recommendation

 We require three letters of recommendation.
 If you have received your undergraduate degree in the past five years, at least one letter must be from a faculty member at that institution (i.e., professor, research mentor).
 If you are not a recent student, letters from mentors, advisors, or supervisors who can speak directly to your commitment, interest in genetic counseling, capacity for human service work, and/or work ethic will be accepted.
-We encourage one letter to be from a practicing Certified Genetic Counselor when possible.
 Keep in mind that letters from people who do not know you personally will not be given serious consideration.